tangle-network/dapp/README.md

    yarn start:bridge
    ```

-Visit http://localhost:3000/ to see the Webb Bridge Dapp UI! 🕸️ 🚀
+Visit http://localhost:3000/ to see the Webb Bridge Dapp UI! 🕸️ 🚀 If you would like to utilize the Hubble bridge
+with a local EVM network and local relayer refer to the instructions [here](https://github.com/webb-tools/webb-dapp/tree/develop/apps/bridge-dapp#webb-hubble-bridge).

 ## Run stats-dapp locally 💻